-Pressured by rival, Chevron abandons Anadarko takeover fight
+Chevron drops Anadarko takeover fight after Occidental raises bid

-HOUSTON (Reuters) - Chevron Corp abandoned its takeover bid for Anadarko Petroleum Corp on Thursday, outmaneuvered by a rival’s higher, $38 billion offer that included more than three times as much cash.
+HOUSTON (Reuters) - Chevron Corp abandoned its takeover bid for Anadarko Petroleum Corp on Thursday, outmaneuvered by Occidental Petroleum Corp’s higher, $38 billion offer that included more than three times as much cash.

-The decision leaves Occidental Petroleum Corp, a company that is one-quarter the size of Chevron, as the likely victor in a contest that again proved the allure of U.S. shale.
+With a financing assist from billionaire investor Warren Buffett, Occidental, one-quarter Chevron’s size, is the likely victor in a contest that again proved the allure of U.S. shale.

 Occidental has said it plans to shed most of Anadarko’s non-shale properties in a deal that would cement its position in the Permian Basin of West Texas and New Mexico, the top U.S. shale field.